ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

-This algorithm builds on the MiniMax search by removing the nodes that are certainily a worse move than a previously examined move option - meaning those moves will result in a lower score.
+This algorithm builds on the MiniMax search by removing the nodes that are determined tobe a worse move than a previously examined move option - meaning those moves will result in a lower score.
 This elimates going down the tree of a move that is not useful in maximizing the score.

 ![alpha beta algo](imgs/AlphaBetaTree.JPG)